Tachikawa Ki-36: Operational history

-The Ki-36 first saw action in China where it saw success.
-Later, in the Pacific, it proved excessively vulnerable to opposing fighters.
-It was thereafter redeployed to the safer theater of China.
-Towards the end of the war, the Ki-36 was employed as a kamikaze aircraft with a bomb of 500-kg (1,102-lb) fitted externally.
+Early on in the Pacific War, the Ki-36 suffered heavy losses during most encounters with Allied aerial forces.
+Having proved to be vulnerable to opposing fighters, the type was promptly redeployed to the comparatively more favourable Chinese front instead.
+Towards the end of the conflict, the Ki-36 was employed as a kamikaze aircraft with a bomb of 500-kg (1,102-lb) fitted externally.